 The History of the American Cocktail Collection includes cocktail manuals and bartenders guides, books on social activities and entertaining, and a variety of items documenting the history of cocktail ingredients, cocktail creation, and cocktail consumption.
 The collection also contains materials on individual spirits, the medicinal and alcoholic history of bitters, temperance/Prohibition, and advertising ephemera.
 We also collection materials relating to wine, beer, and cider in these contexts.
 The cocktail—and spirits generally—have played a significant role in American history, experience revolution, prohibition, and revival.
 We acquire books, manuscripts, documents, and occasionally artifacts, which contribute to the scholarship around the ever-evolving place of the cocktail in food and social history.

 The History of the American Cocktail Collection currently includes about one dozen manuscript collections that are exclusively or partially related to cocktail history.
 You can view the finding aids for these collections through Virginia Heritage, a state-wide search tool.

 Special Collections has begun digitizing some of our culinary manuscripts, many of which include references to or contain recipes for wine and beer-making.
 We have also digitized a few items more directly related to cocktail history.
-You can find these items on Special Collection Online.
+You can find these items on Special Collections Online.
 You can also use the search box in the upper right corner of Special Collections Online to search more general for keywords relating to cocktail history.

 Forty Famous Cocktails: Being a Compendium of Reliable Recipes Carefully Compiled for Use in This Arid Era, Engraved with Humble Apologies to that Master Engraver John Held, Jr., 1930.